TedTolboom/dk.logichome/README.md

   * Long key press (key held).
   * Key release, after key held.

 Actions:
  * The root device is able to control the relay (onoff)
  * The sub-devices control the linked devices (onoff, dim)
  * It is possible to control the 4 LED's, by means of action cards.

+### ZHC5010 application notes
+Detailed application notes for the ZHC5010, the Logic Home Control app (v2.x) and the ZHC5010 firmware version 2.x can be found [here](https://github.com/TedTolboom/dk.logichome/blob/development/docs/ZHC5010_Application_notes.pdf) (credits to @cbho)

 ## ZHC5002 Features

 When ZHC5002 is included, a root device and 6 sub-devices (one for each button) are created.
 The root device has triggers for Central Scene notifications from all the buttons.

 Triggers:
 * Central Scene triggers for:
  * Single key press.
  * Double key press.
  * Long key press (key held).
  * Key release, after key held.

 Actions:
 * The root device is able to control the relay (onoff)
 * The sub-devices control the linked devices (onoff, dim)

 ## Change Log:
 ### v 2.0.0
 * Major app update to SDK2, _requires Homey SW release >=1.5.6_
 * Add support for the ZHC5002
-* Added all options to support FW 2.x (secure inclusion) of ZHC5010 and ZHC5002
+* Added all options to support FW 2.x (secure inclusion) of [ZHC5010](http://logichome.dk/index.php/10-support-categories/6-zhc5010-firmware) and ZHC5002
 * Restructured parameters settings to simplify options
 ###Release notes:
 * Re-pairing (removal and inclusion) based on new app strongly recommended for ZHC5010 (scene flowcards will not work)